edenia/docs.edenia.com/docs/open-source-guidelines.md

 ## Pre-commit Hooks

 We use pre-commit hooks to ensure that both the code standards and commit message conventions are met.
+Learn more about our [developer tools](/docs/developer-tools) and [DevOps practices](/docs/devops) that support code quality automation.